AtlasC0R3/drop-discord/index.md

 - **Anonymous error logs**, if, and only if, a server manager has opted in to the automatic submission of error logs to the bot host.
 This is disabled by default.

 This notice is subject to change without any warning, so please proceed with that in mind.
-If you wish to delete all data from a specific server, please contact me.
-I am working on a command to delete all data from a server upon request.
+If you wish to delete all data from a specific server, please use the `cleardata` command.